edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 ## Decorator

 The `decorationProvider` of a `ValidationContext` is in charge of providing feedback when a `ValidationMessage` is associated with an input.
-By default this is an instance of `SimpleMessageDecorator`which will mark the input field with a colored triangle in the topper left corner and display a popup with the message while the input has focus.
+By default this is an instance of `SimpleMessageDecorator` which will mark the input field with a colored triangle in the topper left corner and display a popup with the message while the input has focus.

 ![](https://i.imgur.com/3tw57fS.png)

 **Figure 11.2** The default decorator showing a required field validation message

-If you don't like the default decorator look you can easily create your own by implementing the `Decorator` interface:
+If you don't like the look of the default decorator you can easily create your own by implementing the `Decorator` interface:

 ```kotlin
 interface Decorator {